Remington Nevin, MD, MPH, DrPH

-Dr. Nevin’s work has been instrumental in improving policymakers’ understanding of the potential for long-lasting and permanent and , as exemplified by the recent FDA for mefloquine, and the U.S. Army Special Forces’ among .
 Dr. Nevin has , the , the , and the , and has provided evidence to the on the drug’s lasting neurologic and psychiatric adverse effects confounding the diagnosis and management of and .
-Dr. Nevin has also advocated for improvements to to better protect the health of civilian volunteers at risk of exposure to the drug.
+Dr. Nevin's work has contributed directly to militaries in the U.S., Canada, the U.K., and Ireland discontinuing their decades-long policies of first-line use of mefloquine, in favor of safer and better-tolerated alternatives.

 Dr. Nevin was first to publish a clinical description of , the permanent disorder of brain and brainstem dysfunction caused by the use of mefloquine and related quinoline drugs, and to publish descriptions of certain of its , including and .
 Dr. Nevin has also collaborated on the first of mefloquine’s adverse effects published in the forensic psychiatry literature, and published the first of a U.S. military veteran awarded service-related disability compensation for long-lasting adverse psychiatric effects from the drug.